‘Inconclusive’ COVID Results Should Be ‘Reported as Positive’ – CA Lab COVID Test No Longer FDA Authorized

 Lab Developed Tests may not be marketed, distributed or sold outside of the lab that is developing the test.

-There are several other labs using the PerkinElmer SARS-CoV-2 Assay and at least one tells CBS13 that they are also using the LDT procedures that are being developed by PerkinElmer at the state lab.
+There are several other labs using the PerkinElmer SARS-CoV-2 Assay, and at least one tells CBS13 they are also using the LDT procedures that are being developed by PerkinElmer at the state lab.

 The Sonoma County Public Health lab said it, “follows the EUA for the PerkinElmer assay” and reports Ct values below 42 as “detected” (positive) per the EUA.